 Your report status may take up to 48 hours to update after you file.
 To check the status, log in to your online employer account.
-Under the Wage Reporting menu bar, click Wage Submission History.
+Click Wage Reporting in the top menu bar, then Wage Submission History.
 If the report was processed successfully, the report status will be "Processed."
-If the status of any report is "Rejected," click on "Submission Issues" to review the file errors.
+If the status of any report is "Rejected," click on Submission Issues to review the file errors.
 Correct the errors in your file and resubmit.